UVADS/ds2001/programming_assignments/github/fork_and_clone_course_repo.md

 ### Instructions for Forking and Cloning DS2001 Course Repo

 You will do these things:
 1) Make sure you have git on your machine.
 You can download it [here](https://git-scm.com/downloads)
+   NOTE: `git` is a tool for version controlling software on a machine, while `GitHub` allows users to share software online.

 2) Create a GitHub account [here](https://github.com/)
 3) Create your GitHub personal access token.
 This will allow you to authenticate your machine and push updates to a repo.
    Steps: